Raffaella Carrà: 1980s: return to RAI and success in Latin America

 In the 1985–86 television season she was the presenter of the supershow Buonasera Raffaella, the first ten episodes of which were broadcast from Rome, while the last five were broadcast live from the studios of the Rai Corporation in New York and thanks to Rai International, visible throughout North and South America.
 Raffaella also interviewed and duetted with illustrious guests such as Henry Kissinger, Joe Cocker, Riccardo Cocciante, Patty Pravo, Stevie Wonder, Ginger Rogers and Sammy Davis Jr. and sang the theme songs "Fidati!" and "Bellissimo".
-The opening and closing theme songs of the program are contained in the album Fidati!, released in the same year.
-The program put Carrà once again at the centre of controversy because of high production costs, especially for the episodes transmitted via satellite from the United States.
+The opening and closing theme songs of the programme are contained in the album Fidati!, released in the same year.
+The programme put Carrà once again at the centre of controversy because of high production costs, especially for the episodes transmitted via satellite from the United States.

 However, the transmission achieved great success, so much so as to arouse the interest of American televisions that invited Raffaella to the most famous talk shows of the time, interviewed by Johnny Carson, Ed Sullivan and David Letterman.

 In the 1986–87 season, Carrà presented the programme conceived by Corrado in 1976 Domenica in, and sang both the opening theme song, "Curiosità", and the closing theme song, "Casa dolce casa".
 In November 1986, during a broadcast, Carrà reacted to an article published by the weekly scandal tabloid Novella 2000, threatening legal action against the newspaper, which had accused her of neglecting her dying mother.
 Raffaella's mother in fact died in 1987.
 Raffaella paid tribute during another episode of Domenica in, dedicating her song "I thank you life" to her.

 In 1987 she struck a deal with Fininvest, with a multi-million dollar contract lasting two years.
 The first appearance on Canale 5 of Carrà dates back to 27 December 1987: on late evenings a special titled Benvenuta Raffaella was broadcast, and the Raffaella Carrà Show debuted shortly after on 9 January 1988.
-It was followed by Il principe azzurro, in the spring of 1989, which was the last program presented by Carrà for Canale 5.
+It was followed by Il principe azzurro, in the spring of 1989, which was the last programme presented by Carrà for Canale 5.